pettni/pdf-abstraction/README.md

 ## Configure the environment

-Define Regions
+Construct **the environment**.

+    # Construct belief-MDP for env
+    env = Env(regs)

+with **regs** an ordered dictionary, whose last element is the state space domain.
+Some examples are given below: obstacles

     regs = OrderedDict()
     pi = rf.vertex_to_poly(np.array([[2, 0], [3, 0], [3, 1], [2, 1]]))
     regs['ri'] = (pi, 1, 'obs')

-   - Regions that are added first have a higher priority
+Potential sample regions for a rover:

     a1 = rf.vertex_to_poly(np.array([[4, 0], [5, 0], [5, 1], [4, 1]]))
     regs['a1'] = (a1, 0.9, 'sample1', 1)

 In ``(a1, 0.9, 'sample1', 1)`` the 4th value required when the 2nd is less than 1,
    and it  is either 0 = doesnt exist or 1 = exists.

 As a last step define the *null* region, this region encompasses the full state space.
 Given last, it has lowest priority and is only assigned to states that are not a member of any of the other polytopes.